AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 #13: delete completed for osgi-config com.adobe.granite.csrf.impl.CSRFFilter on author - done by karl at 2022-09-12T22:01:01.955Z
 #14: delete completed for osgi-config com.adobe.granite.csrf.impl.CSRFFilter on publish - done by karl at 2022-09-12T22:01:12.979Z
 ```

+## Reset {#reset-rde}

+Reset is an option in the environment menu for the the RDE.
+This can be used, for example, if the feature for which it had been used no longer requires work and the user in the Developer role wants to reset it to a default state.
+This can be done via [Cloud Manager](#reset-the-rde-cloud-manager) or via the [command line](#reset-the-rde-command-line).
+Reset will take a few minutes and all existing content and code will be deleted.
+You can use the [RDE status command](#checking-rde-status) to confirm the RDE is ready.

+>[NOTE!]
+>
+>User must be assigned the Cloud Manager Developer role in order to be able to use the reset feature.
+If not, a reset action will result in an error.

 ### Reset the RDE via Command Line {#reset-the-rde-command-line}